sethshoultes/ai-summarize/README.md

 ## Development

-This plugin is built using the [Ground Level Framework](https://github.com/caseproof/ground-level-php) and follows Caseproof coding standards.
+This plugin is built using WordPress coding standards.

 ### Project Structure